wilstep/Temperature-Logger/README.md

 should now have the current value of the ADC we wish to use.
 This is a 12 bit ADC so I assume the value may be from 0 - 4095

+#### The Circuit

+The circuit is very simple, put the resistor and LM335Z in series.
+For the LM335Z leave the ADJ terminal open and connect its +ve termianal to the resistor.
+Now connect the 5v source from the BBB to the resistor and the ground from the BBB to the -ve terminal.
+Make a second connection for the +ve terminal of the LM335Z to the ADC on the BBB.

 #### The Code

 The code is a simple C program and straight forward to compile.